ettebaDwop/dareyProject4/Simple Book Register: MEAN STACK.md

 We need ‘body-parser’ package to help us process JSON files passed in requests to the server.

 ` sudo npm install body-parser`

 Create a folder named ‘Books’ and change directory into the folder

 ` mkdir Books && cd Books`

-While in the Books directory, initialize npm project
+While in the Books directory, initialize npm

 `npm init`